utopiafx/docker-templates/nginx_node_postgres/README.md

 # nginx-node-postgres template

-This template is using Nginx , Node, Postgres in a simple webserver.
+This template is using Nginx , Node, Postgres in a simple webserver example.
-A basic setup, which you could of course modify or build more with custom services or official services like redis etc.
+A basic setup, which you could of course modify or build out more with own custom services or official services like redis etc.

 ## Instructions